 BES Waterloo, BEd Brock, MA, PhD Wilfrid Laurier - Associate Professor

-BLA Illinois, MLA Michigan, FCSLA, FASLA, OALA - College Professor Emeritus
+BLA Illinois, MLA Michigan, FCSLA, FASLA, OALA - Professor Emeritus

 Associated Graduate Faculty